tudelft-cs4200/2021/index.md

   - code generation
   - memory management, garbage collection

-## Study Goals

-The course formally consists of two courses.

-In course CS4200-A (Compiler Construction) students study the concepts and techniques of compiler construction by reading papers and by making home work assignments that prepare for the exams.
-The course is examined by exams in November and January.
-After this course, students should be able to:
+* Data-flow analysis
+  - control-flow and data-flow
+  - monotone frameworks, worklist algorithm

+After this course students students should be able to

 	- Describe the architecture of a compiler and programming environment and the role of each component of that architecture
 	- Explain the basic concepts of the formalisms for the definition of the components of a compiler and apply these formalisms to define small languages
 	- Explain the algorithms and techniques for the implementation of compiler components and apply these techniques to examples

-In course CS4200-B (Compiler Construction Project) students apply the concepts and techniques from part A in the construction of a compiler for a small programming language.
-After this course students students should be able to

-- Define the syntax of a programming language using declarative syntax definition that describes the concrete and abstract syntax of a programming language
 	- Define transformations on abstract syntax terms to simplify programs
-- Define basic editor services
-- Define the type system (name binding and typing rules) of a programming language using constraint generation rules
 	- Define data-flow analyses using control-flow and data-flow rules
 	- Define a code generator that translates source language abstract syntax trees to object language instructions using rewrite rules
 	- Construct tests for each of the components of a compiler in order to determine its correctness
 	- Integrate the components into a working compiler and programming environment

 ## Expected Prior Knowledge